%20(2).png)

 Inclusion For The Win

-Salary alone doesn’t cut it anymore—candidates want to know what a company stands for.
+Salary alone isn’t enough as the new generationcandidate wants to know what a company stands for.

 According to PwC, 85% of female employees say an employer’s stance on diversity, equity, and inclusion (DEI) is a key factor in their job decisions.
 Yet, there’s a gap between words and action: 71% feel that while organisations talk about diversity, true opportunities aren’t equally available to all.